dcooney/instant-images/README.txt

 6. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 5.1.0 - February 2, 2023 =
+* NEW: Added Openverse support.
+* NEW: Added Description field to save data into the Post Content WP field.
+* NEW: Added mime type checker to make sure the file type is allowed before uploading.
+* UPDATE: Better attribution handling.
+* UPDATE: Various admin UI/UX tweaks and updated.

 = 5.0.1 - January 10, 2023 =
 * HOTFIX: Adding a temporary hotfix to patch issues with the Pexels API and the Instant Images Proxy server.